AsadiAhmad/Image-Matching/README.md

 - OpenCV : Best Library for working with images
 - Numpy : Best Library for working with arrays in python
 - MatPlotLib : Library for showing the charts in python

+## FLANN Overview

+FLANN (Fast Library for Approximate Nearest Neighbors) is an optimized algorithm for fast nearest-neighbor searches in high-dimensional spaces (like SIFT's 128D descriptors).
+It's much faster than brute-force matching for large datasets.

 ## Tutorial